tytydraco/yessleep/out/Madeline.md

 I froze, unable to comprehend what I was seeing.
 “Are you, are you-” I stuttered.

 “They’re going to bury me, Michael,” she said, as she continued her approach.
-“Six feet under.”

 As she got closer, I recoiled at her rank, putrid smell.
 Impulsively, I backed up, only for the speaker to grip me tightly, holding me in place.